-D. Unauthorized Expenditures
+E. Unauthorized Expenditures

-- Activities unrelated to the completion and implementation of the grant program - · Other items not in accordance with the Authorized Equipment List or previously listed as allowable costs - Funding may not be used to supplant ongoing, routine public safety activities of state and local emergency responders, and may not be used to hire staff for operational activities or backfill.
+- a.
+Activities unrelated to the completion and implementation of the grant program - b.
+Funding may not be used to supplant ongoing, routine public safety activities of state and local emergency responders, and may not be used to hire staff for operational activities or backfill.
 Funds cannot not replace (supplant) funds that have been appropriated for the same purpose.